department-for-transport-public/sharepointr/README.md

 * `yourtenant` is the name of your SharePoint tenant.
 This is set automatically in this package and you don't need to worry about it.
 * `yoursite` is the name of the SharePoint **site** you are accessing.
 This is the site where your files are stored.
 * `Shared_Documents` is the name of the **drive** where your files are stored.
-* `yourfolder/yourfile.txt` is the full **path** of the location of your file.
+* `yourfolder/yourfile.txt` is the full **file path** of the location of your file.
 This includes any folders below the drive, and the name of the file itself, as well as the file extension (e.g. docx or xlsx).

 For all of the functions in this package, you will be asked to provide the `site`, `drive` and `path` parameters.
 These correspond to the `yoursite`, `Shared_Documents` and `yourfolder/yourfile.txt` parts of the URL above.